9021007/Suicide-Prevention-Bot/README.md

 Once the folders are organized and filled, run `python3 -m pip install tensorflow==2.15.0` to install TensorFlow.

+If you are on macOS, ensure you are running the version of python native to your archetecture, i.e. ARM-native python for Apple Silicon, and Intel-native python for Intel.

 Finally, you're go for launch. run `python3 main.py` and go for a walk outside.
 A long walk.
 Longer.
 This will take hours... assuming you don't run into any errors.

 Once it's running, you can take a deep breath and move on to Part 2.
 You can run it through `pm2` if you want it daemonized.